Policy or Procedure: Policies - Page 2 - UW Graduate School Skip to content

 3.2.3 Meeting English Language Proficiency (ELP) Requirements

-• An applicant who has attained the recommended score has satisfied the Graduate School’s ELP requirement.
+• An applicant who has attained a qualifying degree or a Recommended Score on an official English language test per 3.2.1 has satisfied the Graduate School’s ELP requirement without conditions.

-• An admitted applicant below the recommended score will be required to satisfactorily complete 1 to 3 UW Academic English Program (AEP) courses to fulfill the ELP requirement.
-Students are expected to register for any required AEP classes beginning the student’s first quarter.
+• An admitted applicant who scores below the Recommended level will be required to satisfactorily complete one or two UW Academic English Program (AEP) courses to meet the ELP requirement.
+Enrollment in any required AEP courses must begin in the student’s first quarter.

-• Admitted applicants who are required to take ENGL 102 and ENGL 104 may choose to fulfill this requirement before the start of the student’s graduate program by successfully completing the Graduate Preparation Program through the International & English Language Programs.
-Students enrolled in the Graduate Preparation Program pay additional fees.
+• An admitted applicant who is required to take ENGL 103 and ENGL 104 may fulfill this requirement during the summer before the start of their graduate program by successfully completing the Graduate School Preparation Program through the International & English Language Programs [Note: additional fees apply.]

 • Test scores are valid for two years and must be valid on the date the application is submitted or on the date the program requests a deferral petition.